xixichen002/xixichen002.github.io/_pages/about.md

 ---
 permalink: /
-title: "Welcome to Xi Chelsey Chen's Personal Website!"
+title: "Welcome to Xi Chen Aurelia's Personal Website!"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

 Hi there!
-I’m Chelsey Xi, a dedicated researcher deeply immersed in the study of eating disorders, perinatal mental health, and broader issues in women's mental health.
+I’m Aurelia, a dedicated researcher deeply immersed in the study of eating disorders, perinatal mental health, and broader issues in women's mental health.
 I graduated from Columbia University with a BA in Psychology in 2023, where I focused my research on the perinatal mental health of ethnic minorities.
 After graduation, I completed a year of post-bac training at the Mount Sinai Eating and Weight Disorders Program, exploring the cognitive and neurobiological mechanisms underlying various eating disorders and learning diverse treatment approaches.

 Recently, I have expanded my research to include societal and environmental factors related to ED symptoms and risks, such as bullying, teasing, and socioeconomic disadvantages.
 I am also a passionate advocate for designing and delivering low-cost, accessible interventions for ED prevention and treatment, and broadly, for improving women’s mental health across different life stages.
 Currently, I am engaged in designing research-oriented online brief interventions for body image disturbances and a public health-oriented AI-based app for binge eating self-help.